 Parenting After Divorce: A Story

 “Soft drink?”
 I ask Lokesh.
 He is a distant cousin living in the same city as me.
 He has finally come over after having declined my repeated invitations for weeks.
 He settles down.
 My husband holds out a mithai box.

 “No, I don’t take tea.”
 He grimaces, touches his stomach.

-His answer stalls me.
+His answer stumps me.
 The weather is changing; tea with snacks is the norm.
 I am told he drinks a lot.
-That acid must come from alcohol.
+That acidity must come from the copious amounts of alcohol.

 “I take green tea,” he informs my husband.